 Understand the Big Deal: How Marijuana Harms Youth

-· Includes information regarding how marijuana effects the growing adolescent brain, behaviors of which marijuana is a risk factor, the rise in THC levels and why its addictive, how marijuana undermines student learning, what contributes to marijuana use, how to help prevent drug use and dependence in children (general), and warning signs of a worsening problem.
+- Includes information regarding how marijuana affects the growing adolescent brain, behaviors of which marijuana is a risk factor, the rise in THC levels and why it’s addictive, how marijuana undermines student learning, what contributes to marijuana use, how to help prevent drug use and dependence in children (general), and warning signs of a worsening problem.